department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/DRAFT-conversation-guide-cohort1.md

 ---

 ## Sixth Topic: [Ideal State] - 5 minutes
 - Could you describe how - in a perfect world - you would **want** the health care application process to go for you?
-From learning what you qualify for, applying and using your benefits and updating your information.
+From learning what you qualify for, applying and using your benefits all the way through updating your information what is one thing that could make the experience good for you?
 - What tools, communication, people could make this the best process possible in your mind?
-- What information would be important to you so you feel confident when having to apply for and use your health care benefits?
+- How would you like to be notified that you need to make updates to your information that impacts your health benefits?

 ### Things to watch for: